Skip to main content

 Greenhouse gases

 The majority of NSW greenhouse gas emissions come from the extraction, processing and burning of fossil fuels.
-Most of emissions are in the form of carbon dioxide, with methane emissions the next largest form of emissions.
+Most emissions are in the form of carbon dioxide, with methane emissions the next largest form of emissions.

 Assessment of State significant projects should encourage the reduction of greenhouse gas emissions where possible in accordance with the NSW Government’s long-term objectives of greenhouse gas reduction.